 A Licensed Business Name

-You need to think of a written document in place that specify your vacation rental management scope, the fees, timetable of different possible conditions, the responsibility of probable damages to the property, etc.
+To ensure that everyone is on the same page, it’s essential to create a written document.
+It should include your vacation rental management scope, the fees, the timetable of different possible conditions, the responsibility for probable damages to the property, etc.

-Although you will handle many of the tasks on your own in the begining, delegating some tasks is inevitable.
+Although you will handle many of the tasks on your own in the beginning, delegating some tasks is inevitable.

-You need to get help from local cleaners, skilled repairers, and a financial manager who keeps track of the income and expenses.
+You need to get help from local cleaners, skilled repairers, and a financial manager who tracks the income and expenses.
 Occasionally, you will need to get help from a lawyer or IT staff.

 A Marketing Strategy

 Anyone in your target market who may be your future guest is called a “lead.”
-You need to store the contact information of your potential guests to launch email campaigns and stimulate repeat bookings and convince people to stay at your property, offering discounts and promotions.
+You need to store the contact information of your potential guests to launch email campaigns.
+You should also stimulate repeat bookings and convince people to stay at your property by offering discounts and promotions.

 A Vacation Rental Software

-You need to save time to improve your business strategy instead of dealing with operations related to coming reservations.
+You need to save time to improve your business strategy instead of dealing with operations related to upcoming reservations.

 A vacation rental software automates a handful of operations for you.
 It is expected to:

-6. AND help implement your sales and marketing strategy.
+6. Help implement your sales and marketing strategy.

 Integration with Various Apps